isaacjayden24/bmicalculator/README.md

 # BMI CALCULATOR APP

-The app used to calculate your body mass index(BMI),using the approved formula.
+The app is used to calculate your body mass index(BMI),using the approved formula.

 #FINAL APP
    #screenshots